UBC-MDS/DSCI_522_Alberta-Oil-Spills/doc/final_report.md

 *Figure 1: Overall Number of Spills by Each Cause Type*

-Due to the large difference in number of equipment failure versus operator error caused spills, we looked at proportions to visualize each factor in a comparative way.
+Due to the large difference in the number of equipment failure versus operator error caused spills, we looked at proportions to visualize each factor in a comparative way.
 For example, on the location graph below you can see that almost 24% of all operator error caused spills occur in Bonnyville, whereas only 10% of all equipment failure caused spills occur in Bonnyville.

 <img src="../img/location_graph.png" alt="Fig 2: Location Graph" width="500"/>